‘Deadliest Catch’ Star Edgar Hansen Admits To Sexually Abusing A 16-Year-Old

 In what has to be some of the most disturbing news to ever come off the set of Deadliest Catch, one of the show’s stars has admitted in a court of law that he sexually abused a 16-year-old girl.

 According to People Magazine, Edgar Hansen — one of the stars of Deadliest Catch — pleaded guilty to a charge of fourth-degree assault with sexual motivation.
-He was given a suspended sentence of 364 days, was ordered to pay various fees and fines totaling $1,653, with an additional $4,800 fine suspended, and is on probation for two years.
+He was given a suspended sentence of 364 days; was ordered to pay various fees and fines totaling $1,653, with an additional $4,800 fine suspended; and is on probation for two years.
 He will also have to undergo a sexual deviancy evaluation and treatment and provide a DNA sample to law enforcement.

 In exchange for this reduced plea, 47-year-old Hansen had to allocute about the details of his crime in open court in Seattle, Washington.
 The prosecuting attorney also agreed to not pursue any additional charges that may arise against Hansen in exchange for this deal.